ddssamu3l/DeepSeekVsCodeExtension/README.md

-# DeepSeekVsCodeExtension | <a href="https://youtu.be/0bjnZnhsjqo">YouTube Demo</a>
+# LoCopilot - AI Coding Assistant That Runs Locally On Your Computer
-- This is a Vs Code extension that runs all versions of Ollama's DeepSeek R1 model locally.
-The user may interact with the model via a chat interface.
+- This is a AI coding agent Vs Code extension powered by Ollama's latest open-source models
+- The coding agent has full context of the user's opened files and selected texts.

+## <a href="https://youtu.be/0bjnZnhsjqo">YouTube Demo</a>